tdeshields/docker-mailman/custom/README.md

 - settings_local.py is placed locally in /opt/mailman/core/ and is passed into the container mailman-core.

 - Take the lines in main.cf and add them to the /etc/postfix/main.cf on the host machine.
 This points the MTA postfix towards the container network gateway and defines the mailman hosts.

+- env_setup.sh simply sets up the directories with the proper config files that are then mapped into the containers for the custom configuration.